2018 Boracay closure and redevelopment

-On April 26, 2018, the Philippine resort island of Boracay, one of the country's major tourist destinations, was temporarily closed to the general public as part of the government's efforts to rehabilitate and redevelop the island.
+On April 26, 2018, the Philippine resort island of Boracay, one of the country's major tourist destinations, was temporarily closed to the general public as part of the Philippine government's efforts to rehabilitate and redevelop the island.
 As part of the closure, Boracay was closed for six months except to its registered residents and employees.
 The closure had a significant effect on the livelihood of local people.
-The government announced in 2022 that the closure had been successful in rehabilitating the island's environment.
+In 2022, the Philippine government declared that the closure was successful in rehabilitating the island's environment.

 Background

 Boracay is a popular tourist island and the infrastructure needed to accommodate tourism was put in place at a fast pace.
 This caused environmental problems.
 Condé Nast Traveler magazine called Boracay "the poster child for overtourism".
 In particular, many businesses were discharging untreated sewer waste into the sea.
 The magazine quoted a tour operator who said the environmental problems on the island are '"the worst example of how to destroy a beautiful island"'.
 The amount of rubbish generated per person was said to be more than three times that in Manila.

 In a business forum held on February 9, 2018, President Rodrigo Duterte called the island of Boracay a "cesspool" and announced plans to close the island to tourists and conduct a rehabilitation on the island in June 2018 to resolve the worsening sewage conditions there.
 Duterte directed Environment secretary Roy Cimatu to resolve the environmental issues in the island.
 Boracay is part of the jurisdiction of the town of Malay of Aklan province.
 Three of Malay's barangays are in Boracay.

 According to the Western Visayas regional office of the Department of Tourism, Boracay had two million tourists in 2017 which accounts for 34 percent of Western Visayas' 5.8 million tourist arrivals.
 At least 19,031 are employed to work on the island.